BlueBabe/PhD_Thesis_EECS_Wazzu/README.md

-# PhD_Thesis_EECS_Wazzu
+# PhD Thesis LaTeX for EECS at Wazzu
-Ph.D. thesis LaTeX template for School of Electrical Engineering and Computer Science at Washington State University
+This is Ph.D. thesis LaTeX template for School of Electrical Engineering and Computer Science at Washington State University.